ECNU-SII/Continual-NExT/README.md

 ### Evaluation
-To calculate the performance metrics of the model results, we first need to deploy the model as a background service to ensure continuous operation.
-Here's a sample: Use the final model trained on 2025 data to test 2022 data:
+To calculate the performance metrics of the model results, we first need to deploy the model as a background service to ensure cantinual operation.
+Here's a sample on Continual-News benchmark: Use the final model trained on 2025 data to test 2022 data:

 #### 1. Deploy the model service in the background